Follicular phase

 The follicular phase, also known as the preovulatory phase or proliferative phase, is the phase of the estrous cycle (or, in primates for example, the menstrual cycle) during which follicles in the ovary mature from primary follicle to a fully mature Graafian follicle.
 It ends with ovulation.
 The main hormones controlling this stage are secretion of gonadotropin-releasing hormones, which are follicle-stimulating hormones and luteinising hormones.
 They are released by pulsatile secretion.
-The duration of the follicular phase can differ depending on the length of the menstrual cycle, while the luteal phase is usually stable, does not really change and lasts 14 days.
+The duration of the follicular phase can differ depending on the length of the menstrual cycle while the luteal phase typically lasts around 14 days.

 Hormonal events

 Protein secretion

 Due to the increase of FSH, the protein inhibin B will be secreted by the granulosa cells.
 Inhibin B will eventually blunt the secretion of FSH toward the end of the follicular phase.
 Inhibin B levels will be highest during the LH surge before ovulation and will quickly decrease after.